 Dr. Anderson completed his pain management fellowship at the prestigious Texas Tech University; one of the highest rated pain programs in the country.
 While there, he trained under world-renowned pain physicians Dr. Miles Day and Dr. Gabor Racz.

-Dr. Anderson is educated and experienced in all aspects of pain management but has specialized expertise in advanced interventional pain medicine.
-This includes: Spinal Cord Stimulation (SCS), Peripheral Nerve Stimulation (PNS), Peripheral Nerve field Stimulation (PNfS), Ultrasound-guided procedures, The Racz Procedure (lysis of adhesions), and fracture repair through kyphoplasty/vertebral augmentation.
+Dr. Anderson is educated and experienced in all aspects of pain management but has specialized expertise in advanced interventional pain and spine treatments.
+This includes: Spinal Cord Stimulation (SCS), Dorsal Root Ganglion Stimulation (DRG), Ultrasound-guided procedures, The Racz Procedure (lysis of adhesions), and fracture repair through kyphoplasty/vertebral augmentation.

-He is an active member of the American Society of Anesthesiology, American Society of Interventional Pain Physicians, American Society of Regional Anesthesia and Pain Medicine, World Institute of Pain, and the American Medical Association.
+He is an active member of the American Society of Interventional Pain Physicians, American Society of Regional Anesthesia and Pain Medicine, Texas Medical Association, and the American Medical Association.
 He is active at both local and national levels in his field.
 He has served as Director at Large of the Illinois Society of Interventional Pain Physicians and has nationally served on the ASIPP board for Minimally Invasive Endoscopic Spine Surgery.

 Active in research and publications, Dr. Anderson has presented at both local and national meetings for the American Society of Regional Anesthesia and Pain Medicine and the Texas Pain Society.
 He enjoys researching various topics, but he has special interest in discogenic back pain and the use of radiofrequency in the treatment of chronic craniofacial pain.

 Dr. Anderson utilizes a multi-modal approach to pain management and believes that well-educated patients have the best chance for pain-free lifestyles.
-He consistently works to bring patients the education they need through therapies and programs implemented at the Advanced Pain Institute.
+He consistently works to bring patients the education they need through therapies and programs implemented at the Advanced Pain Institute of Texas.